Memoir '44: Tactic cards

 Tactic Cards are different from section cards in that they do not specify exactly a number of orders in a certain section.
 These tactic cards consist of special actions or enhancements to battling (such as adding an extra die).
+They can be distinguished by their grey background.

 Examples include "Armor Assault" (order four tank units, units in Close Assault, next to the enemy unit, may battle with an extra die) and "Medics and Mechanics" (order one unit, roll dice to 'heal/repair' the unit by adding figures according to number of dice, and let it move and battle).

+Punchboard components

+Terrain hexagons

+Terrain hexagons (hexes) show terrain which is placed over the board to make the battle unique.
+They are usually double-sided.

+Obstacles

+Obstacles are rectangular tokens which go over the board and/or hexes.
+They can provide bonuses or maluses to the unit which occupies that hex.

+Badges

+Badges are placed with units and identify that that unit has special capabilities such as increased range or movement.
+Miniatures from the Equipment Pack can be used to replace some of these badges.

+Round tokens

+Round tokens include medals, which identify objectives on the board and battle stars, which mark special abilities such as sabotage and elite units.

 Expansions

 Days of Wonder has released several expansions to the game.
 All these expansions require at least one copy of the original game to be played.
 The expansions are listed in chronological date of release.